YCLKira/QC-IEEE2021/README.md

 # How to use program:

+# Crop.R
+1. Load the program in RStudio
+2. Download the packages by entering the follwing commands in console (Bottom left tab of Rstudio): install.packages("EBImage")
+3. Press CTRL + ALT + B to run the entire program
+4. The images will be automatically cropped and exported to the Cropped folder

+# IEEE.R
 1. Load the program in RStudio
 2. Download the packages by entering the following commands in console (Bottom left tab of Rstudio): install.packages("raster")